-This control allows you to select the reference video for the frame synchronizer output timing.
-The reference may either be an externally supplied colour black or you may use the input video as a reference.
-Optionally, the synchronizer can be free-run if the "none" option is selected.
+This control allows you to select the reference video for the line synchronizer output timing.
+The reference may either be an externally supplied signal or you may use the input video as a reference.

-If the card is installed in a 7700FR-G frame, two reference inputs are available on the frame that supply video to every card.
+If the card is installed in a 7700FR-G frame, two reference inputs are available on the frame that supplies video to every card.
 Either of these two inputs may be selected as reference sources.
-Note that you must also set a jumper to enable these inputs (See section 10 on jumpers).
+Note that you must also set a jumper to enable these inputs (see the section on jumpers).

-When genlocking to the input video, make sure to adjust the video H and V output phase controls to set the total processing delay.
-The H and V Delay indicators show you the time-of-flight of the video and audio through the frame synchronizer.
+When genlocking to the input video, make sure to adjust the video H and V output phase controls to set the total processing delay/phase.